diamirio/backend-nx-skeleton/packages/nestjs-graphql-typeorm-dataloader/README.md

 ### Injecting it Globally

 To inject this middleware for each and every field, which will cause a little overhead but not much since it is pretty basic to check the `context` to have matching keys can be done as follows.
-But for more specific control over the fields you can always use the injectiong to a specific field approach.
+But for more specific control over the fields you can always use the injecting to a specific field approach.

 ```typescript
 import { getConnection } from 'typeorm'